 How to Cook Perfect Soba NoodlesJump to Recipe

-This little tutorial came out of a complete fail of a meal I made a few weeks ago.
-My mom was in town and she wanted me to make a noodle bowl.
+This soba noodle tutorial came out of a complete fail of a meal I made once when my mom was in town.
+She wanted me to make a noodle bowl.
 I can usually rock these.
 Some sort of grilled meat with loads of veggies and a simple sauce with a noodle base.
 Easy enough right?!

 Unless you screw up the noodles.
 I overcooked the noodles by about 30 seconds (because beer) and they turned into a gummy mess of a thing.
 Not exactly what I had in mind.